 Well, at the age of 47, I could stand in front of an audience of young fit men and teach them how to olympic lift, kettlebell, muscle up, kip etc. Skills that Crossfit had taught me within a year.
 Crossfit had given me a skill set that I could only have dreamed of, and it has been my delight to pass these skills on, through drills, and to help develop a team of trainers who can deliver these skills to really high standards.

-So I think I’ve made my big contribution: a focus on teaching method and an insistence that teaching at crossfit London is drill based.
-We now have a fantastic teaching team.
+So I think I’ve made my big contribution: a focus on teaching method and an insistence that teaching is drill based.

 You can email me at Andrew@crossfitlondonuk.com.

-Im basically a london personal trainer, based in Bethnal Green E2
+I’m basically an East London and city based personal trainer, based in Bethnal Green E2